 UnaVista (London Stock Exchange Group)

 UnaVista is an approved reporting mechanism backed by the London Stock Exchange.
 The LSE created UnaVista Transaction reporting in 2010 with the help of major institutions.
 The group currently focuses on validating data to help transaction reporters avoid errors, and assists with analysis of over- and under-reporting.
 Its UAT is available for testing.
 We’ve recently joined UnaVista’s Partner Programme, and are looking forward to combining UnaVista’s ARM capabilities with our MiFID II data capture and workflow enhancements, as well as having access to the LSE’s training.
 Curious?
-Check out this quick video for more on our participation in the UnaVista Partner Programme and tune into our joint webinar on transaction reporting.
+Tune into our joint webinar on transaction reporting.

 Trax has also been in the ARM business since MiFID I days.
 Since becoming an ARM in 2015 and launching the MiFID II Approved Publication Arrangement trade reporting validation engine, Trax oversees the complete reporting lifecycle.
 Backed by high-quality cross-asset class reference, data, Trax has built an enhanced service for the entire reporting workflow.